vexx-sm/TF2-Team-Radar/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Contributions are welcome!
+Requests & Contributions are welcome!
 Feel free to submit a Pull Request.